-KEEPING A REGISTER OF SERVICE STAFF, EDUCATORS, ASSISTANTS, STUDENTS AND VOLUNTEERS POLICY
+KEEPING A REGISTER OF SERVICE STAFF, EDUCATORS, ASSISTANTS, STUDENTS AND VOLUNTEERS POLICY with the service.
+In addition, the register must also include information about any persons aged 18 years and over living in a family day care residence.

 Linked to: r10, 153, r169 NQS 7.1.2